-This would require a restart of the master.
+This would require a restart of the controller.
 See How to add Java arguments to Jenkins?.

-Note: Disabling those strategies may result in a “slower” provisioning time overall, that could be negligible depending on the workload of the master.
+Note: Disabling those strategies may result in a “slower” provisioning time overall, that could be negligible depending on the workload of the controller.

 Avoid scheduling too many builds in bulk.
 Instead of launching hundreds of tasks at once, throttle the scheduling by for example launching tasks in smaller chunks.

 - remove the Resource Quotas in the namespace where agents are spun up.